 Frozen shoulder occurs when the shoulder joint capsule becomes thick, stiff, and inflamed and adhesions develop.
 In many cases there is less joint fluid too.

-What is the main cause of frozen shoulder?
-Most commonly it is due recent injury or surgery that keeps the shoulder from moving.
+What is the main frozen shoulder cause?
+Most commonly it is

-People with diabetes mellitus have higher risk to be affected by this condition, in fact, 10% to 20% of patient with diabetes will develop it.
+People with diabetes mellitus have higher risk of being affected by this condition, in fact, 10% to 20% of patient with diabetes will develop it.
 Also they tend to have a greater degree of stiffness, which lasts longer.

 Other diseases and conditions related to adhesive capsulitis are: heart disease, stroke, Parkinson’s disease, hyperthyroidism, hypothyroidism, tuberculosis, some drugs (for example protease inhibitors, fluoroquinolones, antiretrovirals), autoimmune diseases etc.